liviucotfas/ase-web-and-cloud-applications-security/02 - HelloWorld - Models, Forms, Model Binding, Validation.md

     }
     ```

-2. Style the `Index.cstml` file as follows
+2. Style the `Index.cshtml` file as follows

     ```HTML
     @{